Cutpoints of invariant subcontinua of polynomial Julia sets: Invariant continua and their cutpoints

-{\textbf{More standing notation.}} Let $x\in Q$ be a regular fixed non-rotational point of $P$.
-Let $W$ be the wedge between $K$-rays $R'$, $R''$ landing at $x$ so that the movement within $W$ from $R''$ to $R'$ is in the clockwise direction and there are no $K$-rays in $W$ landing at $x$.
-Assume that $Q\cap W\ne \0$.
+{\textbf{More standing notation.}} Assume that $Q\subset J$ is an invariant continuum, $x\in Q$ is a regular fixed non-rotational point of $P$.
+Denote by $W$ the wedge between invariant $K$-rays $R'$, $R''$ landing at $x$ so that there are no $K$-rays in $W$ landing at $x$.
+Assume that the movement within $W$ from $R''$ to $R'$ is in the clockwise direction.
+Finally, assume that $Q\cap W\ne \0$.

-Observe that a point may be a cutpoint of a subcontinuum while not being a cutpoint of a big continuum.
-E.g., if a continuum $X$ is formed by the graph of $\sin(\frac{1}{x})$ on the segment $(0, \pi]$ and segment $I$ connecting points $(0, -1)$ and $(0, 1)$, then any non-endpoint $x$ of $I$ is a cutpoint of $I$ of order 2, but \emph{not} a cutpoint of $X$.

-Loosely, our purpose is to show that this is impossible if a subcontinuum of the connected Julia set is invariant, and the point playing the role of $x$ is periodic regular.
-Simply put, we want to prove that a regular periodic point which is not a cutpoint of $J$ cannot be a cutpoint of finite order of an invariant subcontinuum of $J$.
-From now on by ``weakly repelling'' we mean ``weakly repelling in a metric $d$ on the plane compatible with the standard topology''.

-Lemma \ref{l:maxmod} follows from the fact that branched covering maps of the plane are open maps.
-It is a topological version of the Maximum Modulus Principle; we leave its proof to the reader.